lukehsiao/openring-rs/README.md

 It would be great to generate test strategies that provide far more coverage of both RSS and Atom feeds.

 Another thing that is interesting is the potential holes revealed by `cargo-mutant`.
+We've added a GitHub workflow for it to show the holes.

+Finally, `proptest` tests for `src/feedfetcher.rs` are excessively slow.
+We should be able to speed those up.